 The four-year old’s at BMS are in for a treat this month because this is BEAR MONTH!
 From Corduroy, Pooh, and Paddington to pandas and polar bears they investigate bears, their habits and habitats.
 Some activities you might hear about include packing Paddington’s suitcase, painting Pooh bear, and ultimately our teddy bear picnic.
 The four’s indulge in fantasy to their heart’s content.

 Our pre-kindergarten class has finished their study of weather and seasons.
 They have learned an incredible amount about clouds, temperature, and wind.
 The children will now study horses, cowboys, and rodeos.
-This is an exciting unit that combines factual, information about horses with delightful stories of the American cowboy.
+This is an exciting unit that combines factual information about horses with delightful stories of the American cowboy.
 The children learn about the different types of horses and the parts of man’s oldest animal friends.
 Near the end of the unit, the children will enjoy a “Rodeo”.
-At the month ends, Ms. Sandra and Ms. Carrie will introduce turkey and Pilgrims and enjoy a Thanksgiving feast.
+As the month ends, Ms. Sandra will introduce turkey and Pilgrims and enjoy a Thanksgiving feast.

-The kindergarten class explore nature as the original Americans found it.
+The kindergarten class explores nature as the original Americans found it.
 We learn what the Native Americans discovered when they arrived on this continent and how they adapted their lifestyles to the environment.
-The emphasis is on the culture, clothes, and lives of different Indian nations.
+The emphasis is on the culture, clothes, and lives of different Native American nations.
 Our month concludes with the arrival of the Pilgrims and a Thanksgiving feast.

-Upcoming on Nov.
-3th the teachers will be contacting you for phone conferences.
+Conference day will be November 2nd.
 Those of you who are enrolled in our full day program may send your children as usual.
 If you can’t make your scheduled conference, please let your child’s teacher know.
 If you need additional time with the teacher, we will be glad to schedule another conference.

 It has been an exciting and at times overwhelming beginning.
 Thank you for your understanding and patience as we settle into the new school year.
 It is extremely important to send in a WRITTEN note if your child is not going home with their regular driver.
 Also, I need any immediate and written update if there are any changes to our emergency contact information.
 It’s terrifying to have an injured child and not be unable to contact anyone.
 Please leave your cell phones on and make sure that your voice mails are not full.